 One of my biggest pet peeves with non-local photographers in the Dolomites is the illegal flying of drones in protected areas, climbing over fences and general disregard for private property and the local inhabitants.
 Locals will never support this kind of behaviour, because the consequences hurt us, and potentially you too, as locations we love get closed off, bigger fences get put up and areas become irreparably damaged.

 Travel included means that my own travel costs to your locations are included within the prices quoted.

 I try to shoot everything as true to life as possible and create a gallery that is a true representation of your day.
 If it’s bright and sunny on your wedding day, your pictures will be brighter than if it was dark and cloudy.
 I work primarily in a documentary style, which means I try to let as much unfold in front of me as possible.
 In other words, I’m there to capture your day as it happens.
 I’ll only give you some direction if it means placing you in better light or if something doesn’t quite work for the camera.
 My priority on a wedding day will always be to give you space to have the experience and the adventure that you want to have without you feeling like you have to stop to pose for photos every few minutes.

 What is your shooting style?

 Great question!
 And the answer is: it depends.
-The number of images in your final gallery depends a lot on the timings of your day as well as the number of people attending.
-I don’t have a set number of images I deliver.
-But if you really need me to give you a number, you can expect an average of around 50 images per hour of coverage.
+The number of images in your final gallery depends a lot on the timings of your day as well as the number of people attending, and how much time is spend traveling between locations (either by foot or in the car).
+I don’t have a minimum number of images I deliver, but it averages around 500 for a single day and around 800 for 2 day coverage.